inducer/uiuc-academic-integrity/doc/chairing-a-hearing.md

 * Feb 28, 2024: Add note to “chair’s role” about making sure questions are answered.
 * Mar 20, 2024: Add a note about interacting with third parties.
 * Apr 17, 2024: Clarified expectations on report workflow via Box notes.
+* Sep 15, 2025: Remove the expectation that FAIR reflect who chaired the committee.

 See [here](https://github.com/inducer/uiuc-academic-integrity/commits/main/doc/chairing-a-hearing.md) for the full change log.